-The Company has established the following timeline for reporting its IFRS convergence progress to the Audit Committee.
+The Company has established the following deadlines for reporting its IFRS convergence progress to the Audit Committee.

-Deadlines Task to be completed Status Q3 2009 Audit Committee Meeting Management to present the IFRS phase 1 report including IFRS decisions Completed Q1 2010 Audit Committing Meeting Management to prepare and present shell interim and annual financial statements and key accounting policy choices.
-In progress Prior to Q2 2010 Audit Committee Meeting Management to prepare opening balance sheet (January 1, 2010) for external auditor review and complete IFRS 1 reconciliations In progress Q2 2010 Audit Committee Meeting Management to present opening balance sheet and IFRS 1 reconciliations Q3 2010 Audit Committee Meeting Management to present shell interim financial statements and IFRS 1 reconciliations Year end 2010 Audit Committee Meeting Management to present full IFRS shell annual financial statements including all 2010 comparatives and disclosures Q1 2011 First interim IFRS financial statements to be publicly released
+Deadlines Task to be completed Status

+Q3 2009 Audit Committee Management to present the IFRS Completed

+Meeting phase 1 report including IFRS

+decisions

+Q1 2010 Audit Committee Management to prepare and Completed

+Meeting present shell interim and annual

+financial statements and key

+accounting policy choices.

+Prior to Q2 2010 Audit Management to prepare opening Substantially completed

+Committee Meeting balance sheet (January 1, 2010)

+Q3 2010 Audit Committee Management to present opening

+Meeting balance sheet and IFRS 1

+reconciliations

+Q3 2010 Audit Committee Management to present shell

+Meeting interim financial statements and

+IFRS 1 reconciliations

+Year end 2010 Audit Committee Management to present full IFRS

+Meeting shell annual financial statements

+including all 2010 comparatives

+and disclosures

+Q1 2011 First interim IFRS financial

+statements to be publicly released

 The disclosure reflects expectations based on information available at the time of reporting.
 The Company will continue to monitor changes in IFRS leading up to the changeover date, and will update the conversion plan as required.
 Changes in circumstances may cause the Company to revise its IFRS opening balance sheet and policy choices before the changeover date.
+The opening balance sheet will be published in the first quarter of 2011.